Residence Hall Handbook

-Emotional Support Animals - Must be approved prior to being brought into any residential facility.
-Specific information regarding the University’s policy for emotional support animals (which can be enforced by any university official) may be obtained from the Office of Student Affairs in the University Center.
-Any Emotional Support Animals that have not been approved by the university ADA services office and the Director of Housing and Residential Programs will be asked to be removed immediately and may incur both disciplinary and/or administrative charges.
+- Emotional Support Animals - Must be approved prior to being brought into any residential facility.
+Specific information regarding the University’s policy for emotional support animals (which can be enforced by any university official) may be obtained from the Office of the Dean of Students in the University Center.
+Any Emotional Support Animals that have not been approved by the Student Disability Services Office and the Director of Housing and Residential Programs will be required to comply with the policy or be removed from University housing and may incur both disciplinary and/or administrative charges.

-Service Animals - are not pets and in accordance with ADA regulations are permitted in the residential facilities.
-Specific information regarding the University’s policy for service animals may be obtained from the Office of Student Affairs in the University Center.
+- Service Animals - are not pets and in accordance with ADA regulations are permitted in the residential facilities.
+Specific information regarding the University’s policy for service animals may be obtained from the Office of the Dean of Students in the University Center.

-Unauthorized Animals - Including pets and ESAs that have not gone through the above approval process prior to entering the residence halls are subject to disciplinary action and fines.
+- Unauthorized Animals - Including pets and ESAs where the individual has been unresponsive to completing or adhering to the outlined approval process may be subject to disciplinary action and fines.

-Regular Cleaning - Regular cleaning of your room is a must.
+- Regular Cleaning - Regular cleaning of your room is required and failure to do so, may result in disciplinary and/or cleaning/damage charges.
 Disputes over cleanliness standards in the room are a primary source of roommate conflicts, and inconsistent cleaning behaviors can impact the condition of the facilities.

 COMMON AREAS, LOBBIES, STUDY ROOMS, AND RECREATIONAL AREAS